hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

   + order of transformation: translate, rotate, and then scale
   + `ctx.translate(offsetX, offsetY)`
     + translation to shift (0, 0) to (offsetX, offsetY)
-    + chhange tghe position if the corrdinate system first and then draw the shape
+    + change the position of the coordinate system then draw the shape
   + `ctx.rotate(angle)`: rotate the coordinate system w/ angle in radians
   + `ctx.scale (sx, sy)`:
     + `scale(1, 1)`: no zoom, remain the same
     + `scale(2, 2)`: zooming 2x
     + `scale(0.5, 0.5)`: zoom out to see the drawings half as big as before
-  + `drawArrow(startX, startY, endX, endY, width, color)`:

 + [Saving and Restoring the context](#329-saving-and-restoring-the-context)
   + `ctx.save()` & `ctx.restore()` methods